Iyashi/ollama/README.md

 Lastly, add `:compose.override.yml` to `COMPOSE_FILE` env var in the `.env` file.
 It must be the last entry in the list!

+Restart the stack using `docker compose down && docker compose up -d` and you're done!

 ## Enable GPU support
 > **Notice**: I only own an NVIDIA GPU, so I can only provide instructions for that.
 For an AMD or Intel GPU, you should be able to follow the same steps, but with different drivers and tools.